 To avoid having your leopard gecko be insufficient in this very important supplement, I highly suggest getting a UVB light so that instead of absorbing it through their food, they’ll be absorbing it through their skin instead.
 This will not only make sure they’re getting what they need but will also take a ton of stress off of you as well.

-If you’d like to know what bulb I always recommend for a source of UVB, then check it out here on Amazon.
+I recommend the Reptisun UVB bulb.
 Assuming you have a 20-gallon tank, the 18-inch bulb will work just fine for providing your leopard gecko with enough light to comfortably give them what they need.

 If you’re not having trouble with them eating, then just keep dusting all of their feeders with a calcium, D3, and a multi-vitamin supplement like they have with the brand Repashy, for example.
 It’s what I’ve used since I switched from UVB to synthetic powder and I absolutely love it.

 If by chance you want to switch your leopard gecko back to powder after they’re done brumating, then that’s just fine.
 But if not, that’s fine, too.
 Whichever way you decide to supplement your gecko with D3 from that point on will be totally up to you.

 Making sure it’s brumation

 Because leopard geckos display so many of the same symptoms for various different behaviors, diseases, and illnesses, it can sometimes be hard to spot whether or not what they’re going through is serious or not, and because of that, important issues that need attention may go unnoticed without the right education on this particular topic.